STEM-C/CaSMM/README.md

 > The project is divided into three conceptual environments.

 ### Development
-This project's dependencies are managed through [yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable).
-This effectively replaces npm.

 #### Structure

-The development environment is composed of four servers.
+The development environment is composed of five servers.
 The first one is run with the [Create React App](https://create-react-app.dev/docs/getting-started/) dev server.
-The later three are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).
+The later four are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).

 * `casmm-client-dev` - localhost:3000
 * `casmm-server-dev` - localhost:1337
-* `casmm-compile-dev` - localhost:8080
+* `casmm-compile-dev`
 * `casmm-db-dev` - localhost:5432
+* `casmm-compile_queue-dev`

 #### Running